DOVER 3-4 LEYTON ORIENT

 The action was soon at the other end as Brill dived to catch Gallifouco’s header from Pinnock’s free kick.

-But the visitors had the lead ten minutes before the break as George Elokobi powered in McAnuff’s corner.
+But the visitors had the lead ten minutes before the break as Elokobi powered in McAnuff’s corner.

 It was almost an instant reply through Nortey’s low shot, but Brill was down quickly to palm the midfielder’s effort wide.